Asciimation/SimpleRAGTest/README.md

 - `SimpleRAGTest.py`: Main script for loading PDFs, building the vector store, querying, and evaluating answers.
 - `requirements.txt`: Python dependencies.
-- `Riley Register Bulletins/Subset/`: Directory containing PDF source documents.
+- `Context Data/Subset/`: Directory containing PDF source documents.
 - `faiss_index/`: Directory where the FAISS vector store is saved.

 ## How It Works